Hghrv/fundamentals-revision/oop/README.md

 2. Build a test that utilises a custom Exception for the `fire` method, when the `hr_report = {"approved": False}`.

 _Are there other Exceptions you could use throughout this class?_
+_Student's answer: Other similar Exceptions could also be raised when the name, role, or department entered as instance arguments are not strings_

 ***